 Dispersion modelling of emissions from traffic on the local road network has been undertaken to ascertain the likely level of exposure of future users of the proposed development to elevated nitrogen dioxide and particulate concentrations.
-The assessment indicates that NO2, PM10 and PM{2.5} concentrations at Otterfield Road will be well within the relevant long and short-term air quality standards and therefore site is suitable for commercial and residential development, as proposed.
-At Falling Lane, the annual mean NO2 concentrations are close to the objective at the ground-floor roadside façade and therefore mechanical ventilation with NOx filtration is recommended.
+The assessment indicates that NO2, PM10 and PM{2.5} concentrations at the proposed development will be well within the relevant long and short-term air quality standards (exposure category APEC-A).